 Strokes can cause serious neurological damage.
 Research indicates that you may lose up to 1.9 million brain cells per minute during the course of a stroke.
 Strokes are very common.
 In fact, by the year 2030, approximately 4% of the US population will have suffered from a stroke.

 Traditional recovery techniques can have limited success, depending on the severity of the stroke.
 However, using CBD oil for stroke recovery has shown to be extremely promising in not only protecting the body during a stroke but also aiding to the recovery process as well.
-CBD has also been shown to be effective as a preventative measure and is a safe, natural, and can be purchased by anyone online.
+Both using CBD oil or smoking CBD hemp flower has shown to be effective as a preventative measure and is a safe, natural product.

 What Is A Stroke?